-Types of Parents
+Types of Caregivers

-The DFCS caregiver practice model is called Partnership Parenting.
+The caregiver practice model is called Partnership Parenting.
 Partnership Parenting is a trauma-informed, shared parenting model between caregivers and birth parents that is designed to keep parents parenting while their children are in out-of-home placement.
 The premise of partnership parenting is to keep birth parents connected and involved with parenting their children.
 This model has proven to have achieve permanency for children faster, reduce the incidents and effects of trauma due to placement, preserve existing parent/child bonds, and help parents improve their ability to care for and protect their own children.

-Relative Partnership Parents
+Kinship Partnership Parents